Ajn0r/matilda-illustration/README.md

 ![Validated index](assets/documentation/html-check-index.png)
 ![Css validated](assets/documentation/css-validator.png)

 ### Local testing

+Local testing of all links, contact form and functionallaty of the website has been done.
+A bug was discovered when trying to reach the contact page from the about page, it was missing an update of the href from # to the actual file.

 ### Responsivness

+The Chrome developer tool have been used extensively to check the responsivness of the website.
+Firefox developer tool have been used at the end stage for validate it looks good in other browsers aswell.

+#### Issues

 - Testing the responsivness in Chrome and Edge looked good, however, on screens smaller than 850px in firefox and on iphone, the nav was hidden by the main image.

 Using the inspector on firefox made me discover the problem, I had set the max-height for the header to be 16vh, and tried to get the navbar to fit using margin-top, which didn't do the trick.

-### Issues

-- Testing the responsivness in Chrome and Edge looked good, however, on screens smaller than 850px in firefox and on iphone, the nav was hidden by the main image.
+The problem was resolved by removing the max-height on the header.

 ## Technologies and resources Used